Alfieri/waifu2x-fedora/README.md

 ## Dependencies

+lua: `dnf install lua luarocks`

 ### torch7

+- gcc less then version 8 (required by Cuda 10.2), you will find a rpm package for gcc version 7.3 in this repo or you can take it from [stackoverflow](https://stackoverflow.com/questions/49018215/install-gcc-and-g-version-6-in-fedora-27)

 ### waifu2x

+- cuda: can be installed from [RPM Fusion](https://rpmfusion.org/Howto/CUDA)
+- some other libs: `dnf install snappy-devel GraphicsMagick-c++-devel openssl-devel`

 ## torch7

-You need to install the dependencies for torch7 from the previous section.
+First you need to install the dependencies for torch7 from the previous section.

 ## waifu2x

-You need to install the dependencies for waifu2x from the previous section.
+First you need to install the dependencies for waifu2x from the previous section.